-However, even before Black Friday (when the Department of Justice shut down the biggest online sites), legislation in some states was under way in an attempt to find a way to legalize online gambling.
+However, even before Black Friday (when the Department of Justice shut down the biggest online sites), legislation in some states was underway in an attempt to find a way to legalize online gambling.
 In 2010, legislators in Nevada and New Jersey began exploring the possibility of introducing legal, regulated online gambling in each of their states.

 In early January 2010, a bill was introduced to the Senate with the intention to pave the way for regulated online poker and casino games in New Jersey.
 The man responsible for the introduction was State Senator Raymond Lesniak, and the bill was S 3167.

 New Jersey finally passed legislation for online poker and casino games in 2013, and some sites went online.
-Others followed, and today NJ online gambling is a million-dollar industry which has generated 56 million dollars in tax revenues for the state.
+Others followed, and today NJ online gambling is a million-dollar industry that has generated 56 million dollars in tax revenues for the state.

 Of course, the details are much more complex.
 Here’s a history of NJ online gambling that fills in most of the gaps.